-Youth Engagement through Youth-Led Facilitation
+Youth + Social Change through Youth-Led Facilitation

 Youth as Facilitators.
 Knowledge comes from study, experience, and reflection.
 Engaging young people as teachers helps reinforce their commitment to learning and the subject they are teaching; it also engages both young and older learners in exciting ways.